twojay-dn/streamlit_services/resource/prompt/check_answer_in_query.md

 2. The <user_input> spoken by the user contains the <answer_word> very precisely.
 3. The user is clearly confident in the correct answer and submitting it.

+- If the user is asking a general question about an object that could be related to the answer word, but is not specifically about the answer word, the result should be 0.

 ### input data

 a user message would contain <answer_word> and <user_input> tags. check both of them and judge whether the user's answer is right or wrong.